 - The individual purposely created immense risk of death to more than one person

-- The murder was committed while an individual was serving a sentence for
+- The murder was committed while an individual was serving a sentence for a felony crime

 - The murder was committed during an attempt to escape arrest or prosecution